 The Philippines is a country that both Spain and the United States have ruled.
-It has a long history of not identifying itself as Asia but with European or American colonial powers.
+It has a long history of not identifying as Asia but with European or American colonial powers.

 The United States ruled the Philippines from 1898 to 1946.
-Even after the United States no longer ruled the Philippines, there was a significant US military presence there during the Vietnam War.
+Even after the United States no longer ruled the Philippines, there was a significant US military presence during the Vietnam War.

 Philippines and Southeast Asia